Sausage Kale Pasta Recipe: Easy Comfort Dinner

 onions garlic and butter cooking in a saucepan

+Step 3.
 Melt the butter in a saucepan along with chopped garlic and onions.
 Cook over medium heat until they begin to soften.
-Turn the heat to low heat, and stir in the flour until it forms a paste.
+Turn the heat to low heat, and stir in the flour until it forms a paste or a roux.

-Gradually add the milk to the paste or roux while stirring occasionally until the sauce begins to thicken.
+Step 4.
+Gradually whisk in the milk to the paste or roux while stirring occasionally until the sauce begins to thicken.
 Stir in the parmesan cheese and nutmeg.

 sausage, kale pasta mixture mixed together in a mixing bowl

-Pour the prepared sauce over the pasta mixture in the bowl, stir gently to combine all the ingredients, and pour it into a 9X13 baking dish.
+Step 5.
+Pour the prepared sauce over the pasta mixture in the bowl and stir gently to combine all the ingredients.
+Once combined, pour it into a 9X13 baking dish.
 Sprinkle the top with mozzarella cheese and bake for 30 minutes.

 The finished baked casserole